 A journal is a fantastic way to work through your thoughts and feelings, gaining more clarity, and taking time for yourself every day.
 But a journal can be much more than that.

-The intention journal goes beyond simply recording and reacting to your life.
 It can help you establish new goals, develop a more positive attitude, and start behaviors that help to turn your dreams into realities.

-What Is An Intention Journal?
+What Is An Intention Journal

-To begin with, let’s clarify what an ‘intention’ is.
+While we’re here, let’s clarify what an ‘intention’ is.
 Your intentions are the ideas that turn your beliefs into action.
 An intention is a statement that is larger and less specific than a ‘goal.’

 Goals help you work toward your intentions (for example, an intention might be ‘to have better work-life balance,’ so the accompanying goal might be ‘only work late one night a week’).
-Intentions help you choose the goals, habits, and daily behaviors that move you in the right direction.
-Intentions turn your ideas into actions.

 How To Make An Intention Journal